stowler/brainwhere/README.md

 ## STATUS:
-*May 2013:* final porting to github.
-Before June **7** the master branch will become stable, with broken daily development isolated in a dev branch.
+*Feb/March 2014:* final porting to github.
+Before April 1 the master branch will become stable, with broken daily development isolated in a dev branch.